pgomezgonzalez/barcode_pipeline/README.md

 ## Installation

 Before installing the package, create an adequate conda environment with all dependencies needed.
-This can be done through the .yml file available.
+This can be done through the `.yml` file available.
 To do so, open the terminal and make a new directory for the yml file.
-Can be called ont_barcodes
+Can be called `ont_barcodes`.
 The file with all the dependencies and packages needed is `ont_barcodes.yml`.

 Copy the file into your profile in the server.
 In the terminal, go to the directory where you have the `ont_barcodes.yml` file (Downloads for example).